Report suspicious emails received in your McGill Inbox

 Target audience: entire McGill community

-It is important to report suspicious emails received in your McGill Inbox so that our email administrators can determine if there is a real threat to the McGill community, take actions to reduce the risks, such as deleting the message from our email servers and blocking malicious web addresses.
+It is important to report suspicious messages received in your McGill Outlook inbox, via SMS or Teams so that our staff can determine if there is a real threat to the McGill community, take actions to reduce the risks, such as deleting the message from our email servers and blocking malicious web addresses.

 In this article: